redhat-marketplace/redhat-marketplace-operator/docs/getting-started.md

 For a faster dev experience you may enjoy skaffold.

 Development flows can be improved a bit using [skaffold](https://skaffold.dev/).
 To use these steps you'll need to install skaffold.
-The skaffold file is made to deploy
+The skaffold script is made to redeploy resources as needed.

 When you install skaffold, you can then run these commands: